ExaFEL/docs/_posts/2017-05-17-psana-cctbx-install.md

     source $PERM/cctbx.xfel/build/setpaths.csh #csh users
     ```

 With the above steps the psana-cctbx.xfel build should now be installed, with all accessible commands working.
+A script for the above commands can be found [here](https://raw.githubusercontent.com/ExaFEL/exafel_project/master/bin/install.sh).